CgKaminski/hack-processor/nand-to-tetris/NAND-TO-TETRIS-README.md

 ## Contents

-- **/**: Contains the logic gate implementations, such as the NAND, AND, OR, and other gates, along with any additional components required for the construction of basic logic circuits.
+- **/src/logic-gates**: Contains the logic gate implementations, such as the NAND, AND, OR, and other gates, along with any additional components required for the construction of basic logic circuits.

-- **/src/logic-gates**: Includes the building blocks for more complex components, such as multiplexers, demultiplexers, and adders.
+- **/src/alu-chipss**: Includes the building blocks for more complex components, such as multiplexers, demultiplexers, and adders.

-- **/src/alu-chips**: Focuses on building sequential chips, including registers and memory units.
+- **/src/memory-chips**: Focuses on building sequential chips, including registers and memory units.

-- **/src/memory-chips**, **/src/pc-chips : Implements the CPU, control unit, and other necessary components for a basic computer architecture.

 ## Usage